ThoratSanchit/Node-PDF/proffessional-pdf/nodejs.md

 Mongoose can automatically replace the referenced ObjectId with the actual document using the `populate` method.

 **Real-World Example:**
 A blog post (Post) references its author (User).
-Population is like looking up the author’s full profile when viewing the post.
+Population is like looking up the author's full profile when viewing the post.

 ---